Skip to content

 • Idempotency key where the event is a mutating retry.

-Verification should produce an explicit verification result for operators, policy checks, and postmortems: valid, missing, expired, unknown_key, revoked_key, bad_signature, sequence_mismatch, or replayed.
-A failed verification result should never be hidden behind a normal release receipt.
+Verification produces an explicit verification result for operators, policy checks, and postmortems: valid, missing_signature, expired, unknown_key, revoked_key, bad_signature, sender_mismatch, project_scope_mismatch, sequence_mismatch, invalid_domain, or replayed.
+A failed verification result is surfaced on the hub error frame when signed-event verification is used as the required mutating-frame authentication path.

 Key lifecycle